CUBRID/cubrid-manual/en/admin/control.rst

     **When the SHARD parameter value of the cubrid_broker.conf is ON**

-    Make sure all SHARD DBs are well connected.
+    Check if all SHARD DBs are accessible.

     ::